MicrosoftDocs/defender-docs/defender-xdr/m365d-remediation-actions.md

 ## Remediation actions that are taken manually

 In addition to remediation actions that follow automated investigations, your security operations team can take certain remediation actions manually.
-These include the following:
+These actions include:

 - Manual device action, such as device isolation or file quarantine
 - Manual email action, such as soft-deleting email messages